arora-riya/LookWithin/readme.txt

 - node.js

 To Run the Project:
-- Unzip the node_modules directory.
+- Unzip the node_modules, public and views directories.
 - Open the project directory with terminal and run npm i to install the needed dependencies.
 - Run the command node app.js
 (The website will now be running on port 3000).